 Pizza Stone (Firebrick Construction)

-While it is not true that a pizza stone (or baking stone) will turn your oven into a professional brick oven (those use burning wood or coal), if you want your pizza dough to have that perfect crispy outside and chewy inside, you'll need a stone to get it.
-This one is made of the same brick material that lines kilns or furnaces, insuring that it can stand up to the highest heat and have even heat distribution.
+While it is not true that a pizza stone (or baking stone) will turn your oven into a professional brick oven (those use burning wood or coal), if you want your pizza dough to have that perfect crispy outside and chewy inside, you’ll need a stone to get it.
+Look for one that is made of the same brick material that lines kilns or furnaces, like this Old Stone Oven Rectangular Pizza Stone, ensuring that it can stand up to the highest heat and have even heat distribution.
 Although actual stone is good as well, avoid baking stones made of compressed concrete.
 Tip: Heat the stone up until it is extremely hot, even hotter than your target oven temperature, then turn down the oven before sliding your pizza onto the stone.
 This will give the crust that blast of heat that yields a crispy and bubbly outside, while the inside is soft-chewy.
-If your pizza stone is not hot enough, it won't work!
+If your pizza stone is not hot enough, it won’t work!

 This article contains one or more Amazon affiliate links.
 See full disclosure.